jsikyoon/Interaction-networks_tensorflow/README.md

 ![alt tag](https://github.com/jaesik817/Interaction-networks_tensorflow/blob/master/figures/gravity_object_2.PNG)

-The experiment is 2-object.
+The experiment is 2-object and 3-object ones.

-The validation MSE has been saturated to about 0.2~0.3, and video generated new data (not training ones!) is quitely good.
+The validation velocities MSE has been saturated to about 0.2~0.3 and 10 for 2-object and 3-object, and video generated new data (not training ones!) is quitely good.